nlpodyssey/verbaflow/README.md

 One of the most interesting features of the LLM is the ability to react based on the prompt.

-Running `verbaflow` with the command in inference, enter the following prompts:
+Run the `verbaflow` gRPC endpoint with the command in inference, then run the `client` example entering the following prompts:

 ### Example 1